Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness Techniques and First Results

 \section{Hardness Techniques and First Results}

 In this section, we move on to cases where computing resilience is intractable.
-From now on we only study languages that are reduced, because showing hardness for a reduced language $L$ is sufficient to imply the same for any language $L'$ such that $\red(L') = L$.
+From now on we only study languages that are infix-free, because showing hardness for an infix-free language $L$ is sufficient to imply the same for any language $L'$ such that $\red(L') = L$.

 We start the section by showing the NP-hardness of $\resset(aa)$, by an explicit reduction from the minimum vertex cover problem.
 We then generalize this reduction and define the notion of \emph{(hardness) gadgets} as databases that can be used to encode graphs and reduce from minimum vertex cover.
 We show that whenever a language~$L$ admits a gadget then $\resset(L)$ is NP-hard.
 We finally illustrate these techniques to show the hardness of resilience for the specific language $axb|cxd$.